 Predominantly a theatre actor,he got the job largely off the back of presenting BBC's PlaySchool since it started in 1964.
 And he continued to do both PlaySchool and its' offshoot PlayAway until the early 80's.
 With his last big tv role coming when he fronted the Channel 5 kids' programme Dappledown Farm in the 90's.

 For Trumps,he recorded 3 full episodes in a single day at Freddie Phillip's house in Chessington,which doubled as a makeshift studio.A suitably Heath Robinson affair,as befitted the cottage industry nature of the whole production.
-With frequent pauses in recording caused by the local difficulty of under-the-flightpath aircraft noise !
+And subject to frequent aircraft noise interruptions due to it's under-the-flightpath location !

 * Why no fourth series ?